 - ½ tsp. nutmeg

 - Gently heat the water and butter together in a small saucepan.
 Make sure it doesn't come to a simmer/boil.
-Just head over a low temperature until melted.
+Just heat over a low temperature until melted.

 - Add the water/butter mixture to the flour.